 We have heard grout described in many ways.
-For example, “the concrete between the tiles”, “the line between the stones”, the dirty stuff between my tiles”…etc. etc. Let’s go through three quick very basic points:
+For example, “the concrete between the tiles”, “the line between the stones”, the dirty stuff between my tiles”…etc. etc. Let’s go through three quick very basic points.

 Color, color, color!
 Grout in its most basic form is an inconsequential gray color.
 In many applications, that is totally fine.
 Take a look at the Mexican terracotta below and the wide gray joints.
 Looks great!
 But the truth is a little bit different.
 The typical customer at Marble Systems wants to see more color options than just gray.
 Fair enough!
 But please be careful with colors that might prove a little bit unstable in the mixing process.
 I once had a client that wanted a Pistachio colored grout.
 It did not work out so well.
 Neutral tones around creams and beiges might be a better idea.

 Remember that when it comes to grout and tile or stone, opposites may not attract.
 In fact, it may be a disaster.
 Here is what I mean.
 Usually, grout is “pushed and pulled” over the face of the tile or stone in the process of filling the joints.
-What if you are working a cream colored grout over a cream colored tile or stone and a little bit of grout residue remains?
+What if you are working a cream-colored grout over a cream-colored tile or stone and a little bit of grout residue remains?
 In most cases, this is “no harm, no foul”.
 On the other hand, what if you have white tile and decide to use the darkest black grout you can find.
 A true expert would protect the white tile while carefully tooling the black grout into place.
 However, in the absence of a true superstar at work, you might risk looking at the black grout haze on the face of the white tile for a long, long time!

 To wrap this up, these are three simple basics.
-Marble Systems has showrooms across the USA and now also in Puerto Rico.
+Marble Systems has showrooms across the USA and is now also in Puerto Rico.
 Go into one of them and the professionals there help you make informed grout selections!